Fremontodendron: Planting, Pruning and Care

 A trained Fremontodendron

-It will need light, ordinary, neutral or alkaline soil, which can be poor, even sandy or stony.
-The key is that it must be perfectly drained, as Fremontodendron particularly dislikes winter waterlogging, which can cause its roots to rot.
+It will require light, ordinary, neutral, or alkaline soil, which can be poor, sandy, or even stony.
+The key is that it must be perfectly drained, as Fremontodendron particularly dislikes stagnant moisture in winter, which can cause its roots to rot.

-Fremontodendron is highly drought-resistant once established, as well as tolerant of coastal conditions.
-Additionally, it has relatively low hardiness.
+Fremontodendron is highly resistant to drought once established and can tolerate coastal conditions.
+Moreover, it has relatively low hardiness.
 This is why it thrives particularly well along the Mediterranean coast and the Atlantic seaboard.
-Brittany offers all the right conditions.
+Brittany combines all the ideal conditions.

 When to Plant Fremontodendron?

-Fremontodendron is best planted in spring, between April and May, so it has time to establish roots before winter.
+Fremontodendron is best planted in spring, between April and May, to allow it time to establish roots before winter.

 How to Plant Fremontodendron?